elusiveshiba/dogelytics/README.md

 - Go 1.21 or later
 - **PostgreSQL database** (shared with [Dogecoin Indexer](https://github.com/dogeorg/indexer))
   - **PostgreSQL is required** - SQLite is not supported due to concurrent access issues
-  - The indexer must be configured to use PostgreSQL (see [docker/indexer](../docker/indexer/))
+  - indexer must be configured to use PostgreSQL (see [docker/indexer](../docker/indexer/))
-  - Dogelytics connects to the same Postgres database as the indexer for read-only queries
+  - Dogelytics connects to the same Postgres database as indexer for read-only queries

 ## Features

 - **Balance Queries**: Get incoming, available, outgoing, and current balance for any Dogecoin address
-- **Health Checks**: Monitor the indexer's status and current block height
+- **Health Checks**: Monitor indexer's status and current block height
-- **Rate Limiting**: Per-IP rate limiting to prevent abuse (configurable, per-minute basis)
+- **Rate Limiting**: Per-IP and per-API key rate limiting to prevent abuse
+- **API Key Management**: Secure user accounts with API key generation and management
+- **Usage Statistics**: Real-time usage tracking with interactive charts and filtering
 - **CORS Support**: Configurable CORS headers for browser-based applications
 - **Read-Only Database Access**: Direct Postgres queries with concurrent read support
-- **Address Validation**: Validates Dogecoin addresses before querying
 - **Lightweight**: Minimal overhead, optimized for high-traffic scenarios
+- **Windows 95 Theme**: Full retro aesthetic with classic teal background and gray windows

 ## Installation